guialexsdev/webmap-utilities/README.md

 ## Requirements and dependencies

 - Minimum QGis version 3.28
-- You need to install QuickOSM
+- You need to install QuickOSM plugin

 ## Installing